rcky844/knowledge-handbook/Chemistry/Planet Earth/Fundamentals of Chemistry/Collection of gases.md

 **Conditions**:
 - Gases with not enough pressure cannot be collected.
-- Experimental condition requires strong heating cannot be collected, as a higher pressure may be created.
+- Experimental condition requiring strong heating cannot be collected, as a higher pressure may be created.